Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 <details><summary>Chapter 1 - Jack's Return</summary>

-Fight the skeletons until Oogie Boogie starts to talk.
-It'll take you 6 skeletons.
+**[Town Square - Fountain Area]**

+Fight the 3 skeletons, and the next 3 skeletons that appear right after.

-The skeletons will continue to spawn endlessly until Oogie Boogie stops talking.
-Finish them off when he starts laughing.
+When Oogie Boogie begins his announcement, the skeletons will continue to spawn endlessly until he starts laughing.
+When he laughs, immediately defeat the skeletons.

-Move immediately in the Town Hall to start the boss fight.
+After the cutscene, move immediately in the **Town Hall** to start the boss fight.

+**[Town Square - Town Hall]**

+**[Boss Fight - Shadow Oogie]**

-Refer to **This is Oogie-Town** for more information on how to defeat him.
+Refer to <code>This is Oogie-Town</code> for more information on the boss fight.

+After the fight, you'll get the Halloween Door.

 </details>

 ***

 <details><summary>Chapter 2 - The Witching Hour</summary>

+**[Town Square - Town Hall]**

 Talk to Corpse Kid.
-Then move to the Witches' Shop, ignoring the enemies.
+Then move to the **Witches' Shop**, ignoring the enemies.

+**[Town Square - Witches' Shop]**

 It's unlikely that you'll have anything to buy, so after the cutscene, immediately exit.

+**[Town Square - Town Hall]**

-Run to the fountain and wait for Corpse Kid to reappear.
-Talk to Corpse Kid again and enter into the manhole.
+Run back to the fountain and wait for Corpse Kid to appear.
+Talk to Corpse Kid again, then enter the manhole

+**[Town Square - Hidden Place 1]**

-Defeat all the enemies in here and talk to the Clown.
+Defeat all the enemies in here.
+Talk Clown, then exit the area by jumping to the spiral.

-Get out of the manhole and go to the entrance of Halloween Town, where you started on chapter 1, and defeat the enemies that'll appear.
-Then interact with the gate.
+**[Town Square - Town Hall]**

+Go to the gate and defeat all the enemies that should appear.
+Theirs numbers are actually random here, but it's not actually relevant.

+After defeating all the enemies, talk with Clown.

 </details>

 ***

 <details><summary>Chapter 3 - The Hanging Tree</summary>

-If you have enough Souls, like about 2000, you can go to the Witches' Shop and buy the Soul Robber upgrade and some Blue Souls.
+**[Graveyard - Tomb of Tears]**

-Go past all the enemies and reach the big dead tree by following the way to the left and talk to Hanging Tree.
-You can waste a bit of time getting to the golden pumpkin on the tree.
+Go past all the enemies and reach the big tree by following the path.
+Talk to the Hanging Tree, then go back to the graveyard entrance.

-Then go back to where you entered this area to initiate a fight with Lock's Skeletons.
-Defeat all the enemies, then interact with the dog house of Zero, next to the entrance to Halloween Town.

-Find the 5 Hang Men throughout the area.
-Use the map below to give yourself an idea of where they're located.
+While getting here you'll start a fight with Lock's Skeletons.
+A goof way to dispatch them is with a Soul Cycle, replenishing it when needed with Blue Souls.
+You can also defeat them with a normal combo, as in easy mode they won't be that tanky.

+After defeating them, interact with Zero's Dog house you should see near the graveyard entrance.

+Now you need to find all 5 Hangmen scattered around the graveyard.
+You can use the following map to see where they're located.
+Though you still need to get to wherever Zero will indicate you to.

 <p align="center">
 <img src="https://github.com/RetroAchievements/guides/assets/133049176/244bdbcf-bc54-4d6c-8366-5995b5a6adcc" width="600" height="450">
 <p/>

+In this part of the graveyard where you are, you'll find only one of them.
+After finding it, go to the entrance to the next part of the graveyard, which is where you started the Lock fight.

+**[Graveyard - Old Graveyard]**

+Here you'll find three of them.
+After getting to the last one, go back to **Tomb of Tears**.

+**[Graveyard - Tomb of Tears]**

+The last one is on top of the tree.
+When you are in front of the tree, go to the right to find a spiral.
+Jumping between the spirals, you should get to a branch where there are two spirals to jump to.
+The left one takes you to some souls, while the right one will take you to the Hand Man on top.

-After getting to the last Hang Men on top of the tree, talk to the Hanging Tree.
+After getting to the last Hang Men on top of the big tree, get down from the tree and talk to the Hanging Tree.

-A little funny thing to try: when you're at the top of tree to save the last Hangman, instead of dropping to the left, try dropping down-left, in the direction away from the spiral.
-Dropping in this direction will make you fall into the Golden Pumpkin that's down there.
-It's not easy to get it but it does save some time.
+A little funny thing to try: when you're at the top of tree to save the last Hangman, instead of dropping to the left, try dropping diagonally, down-left, in the direction away from the spiral.
+Dropping in this direction should make you fall into the Golden Pumpkin that's down there.

 </details>